 2.2As noted in 1.2 above, the University recognises that it has ultimate responsibility for the academic standards and the quality of learning opportunities on all programmes of study leading to its awards, wherever or however they are delivered, and this principle underpins the procedures for the approval, monitoring and review of its collaborative provision (set out in the sections below).

 2.3 The University’s approach to collaborative provision is driven by its mission and corporate aims, to “…develop mutually beneficial partnerships to facilitate the application of the university’s education, research, and knowledge transfer nationally and internationally…” More details of the University’s 2020 Strategy can be found on the Strategy 2020 webpage

 2.4 Oxford Brookes is also committed to widening participation in higher education within the region, in particular through its Associate College Partnership (ACP) network; and has a number of other, non-ACP, partners in the UK, delivering a range of programmes in specialist discipline areas.
 The University’s International Strategy provides a framework for the development of international partnerships.

 2.5 The University’s current collaborative provision register can be found on the APQO website.
-Details of current ACP members and the programmes they deliver are available on the Foundation degrees and partnership courses webpage.

 3.1 Some of the common models for collaborative arrangements at Oxford Brookes are described in the following paragraphs.
 In practice, arrangements in place with individual partner organisations may consist of a combination of several of these different types of provision; and approval panels must ensure that they give appropriate consideration to the different aspects of collaborative proposals.